22 avenue Pierre 1er de Serbie, PARIS, 75016.

-Joseph Kosuth is an American artist, leader of the Conceptual Art, born on January 31, 1945 in Toledo (Ohio, USA).
+Joseph Kosuth is an American artist, leader of Conceptual Art, born on January 31, 1945 in Toledo (Ohio, USA).
 Joseph Kosuth studied at the Toledo Museum School of Arts, the Cleveland Art Institute and the School of Visual Arts in New York.

-He is known for his study of language and its meaning in art.
+Kosuth is known for his study of language and its meaning in art.
 Through his works and text-based installations, Kosuth examines semiotic expressions.

 He creates installations and presents texts on billboards and in the

-He creates installations and presents texts on billboards and in the advertising pages of magazines, using dictionary definitions.
-His work is a linguistic analysis of the relationship between words, things and
+advertising pages of magazines.
+In particular, he uses dictionary definitions.
+His work is a linguistic analysis of the relationship between words, things and images.